HyperFlight

 We are going to call the spatial distance SQRT(5) + 1 the number a, and the length 2 the number b.
 The number a is irrational but tractable in geometry.
 This is important, particularly since the same cannot be said through arithmetic or algebra.
 Also, we are not reducing the number b to 1 and b then remains at 2.
 In the Pythagorean tradition, 2 is "not really a counting number."
 Well, 2 is best thought of as doubling or the octave.
 Try thinking of 2 as an operational verb, too.

 The reason you do not want to reduce a/b into one number [and call it Phe, Phi, Pho, or Phum] is because the exciting relations are not confined to a/b, but also include a+b, for example.
-A good start is a·b, which is the area of the golden rectangle.
+A good start is a·b, which is the area of the golden rectangle having close association with Balmer's atomic orbital sequence.
 In the Great Pyramid the relations between a and b are even more striking.
 For triangles alone the golden numbers construct three different triangles when a and b are used for sides, base, and height.
 On these triangles the golden numbers in different spatial positions then produce three different answers corresponding to three different angles while arithmetic produces but one answer (and this is a good example of the disadvantage of reduction).
 Therefore, keeping the golden numbers unreduced and staying with geometry will allow us to appreciate all proportions of these great numbers.
-Saying 'golden proportion,' then, is more descriptive than saying golden ratio (or golden mean, ~ section, ~ cut, ~ rectangle -- or the mean and extreme ratio).
+Saying 'golden proportion,' then, is more descriptive than saying golden ratio (or golden mean, ~ section, ~ cut, ~ rectangle or the mean and extreme ratio).
 It all starts with the golden numbers.
-What proportion or what relationship you chose is in the realm of your applications, be it atomic construction, architecture, economics, or on your Valentine's card.
+What proportion or what relationship you chose is in the realm of your applications, be it atomic construction, architecture, economics, on your Valentine's card, [or on our Tshirt].

 Composing and working the Great Pyramid, we want to keep the denominator of the golden ratio at the unreduced number 2 because the number 2 in that case stands for the octave (doubling).